alfin3/graph-algorithms/README.md

 Graph algorithms and supporting data structures with generic (any type) edge weights, a hash table parameter, low memory footprint, and general C89/C90 and C99 portability across systems without conditional compilation.

 The presented approach reflects the perspective that graph problems often reduce to hashing problems, where an ordered set of a graph topology, an algorithm, and a hash function maps to a distribution of hash values.
 Information about a graph topology can often be obtained from a problem statement and/or the prior knowledge of a domain.
 Additional information, such as the indegree of each vertex in a graph or a subset of vertices, can be stored at the time of graph construction.
-Based on the preliminary data, the provided implementation may motivate the development and evaluation of graph-conscious hashing methods.
+Based on the preliminary data, the provided implementation motivates the development and evaluation of graph-conscious hashing methods.

+It is anticipated that the following examples of graph-conscious hashing methods will be evaluated in the near future:

+- multiplication and division constant numbers in multiplication and division-based hash tables will be (automatically) selected to minimize collisions of the most frequent hash keys as determined at the time of graph construction,
+- a contiguous buffer for storing the key element pairs of the most frequent hash keys, as determined at the time of graph construction or dynamically during hashing, will be maintained in order to decrease the probability of eviction of the key element pairs in the cache blocks spanned by the buffer throughout an algorithm run, across replacement policies (i.e. a frequent hash key helps keep another frequent hash key and its element in cache).

 The approach may be particularly suitable for computing and optimizing the exact solutions of small instances of NP-hard problems in memory-constrained environments.
 Small instances of NP-hard problems may require little space as graphs in memory.
 However, computing an exact solution may require extensive memory resources without hashing.
 The provided division and multiplication-based hash tables, portable under C89/C90 and C99, enable the hashing of contiguous blocks of memory thereby accommodating the hashing of sets of vertices.